roseFanGaming/regia/README.md

 Regia is a web framework written with golang !

-It is simple, helpful and easy to use.
+It is simple, helpful and with high performance.
 Build your own idea with it !

 ## Installation